QuantumKeyUYU/zilant-encrypt-/docs/USAGE_V3.md

 ```

 `info` lists algorithms (AES-256-GCM, Kyber768 when present), Argon2 parameters,
-and whether PQ support is available locally. `check` reports validated volumes
+and whether PQ support is available locally.
+The default summary is neutral for
-and highlights tag mismatches or truncated payloads.
+decoy-aware layouts (e.g. `1 (outer; additional volumes may be present)`); add
+`--password` to authenticate a volume and `--volumes` to reveal per-volume
+details.

+`check` is the preferred integrity tool: it validates container layout even
+without a password and authenticates tags when credentials are supplied.

 ## Exit codes and common errors